How many family caregivers have visited an emergency room (ER) or emergency department (ED) in the past year with our senior loved ones?

 - If wait time is expected to be long, they move the senior to a quiet room to reduce distractions that could lead to delirium

-- Reduced number of transitions, including fewer room changes that lead to confusion
+- Reduced number of transitions from ER to discharge, including fewer room changes that lead to confusion

-- Thorough and frequent medication review to limit interactions and severe medication side effects or adverse reactions
+- Thorough and frequent medication review to limit drug errors, interactions and severe medication side effects or adverse reactions

 - Natural light to reduce confusion and delirium

 - Chairs that are easier to transfer into and out of by seniors

 - Equipment available to meet needs, such as bedside commodes

 - Wipe off boards with information and reminders

 - Sensitivity training for all staff for better communication and coping skills

 - Discharge planning assistance with clear instructions and appointment scheduling